joshuaFordyce/joshuaFordyce/README.md

 I'm passionate about building the custom solutions and integrations that bring advanced AI out of the lab and into production for user-focused use cases.

-# 1. Data InfrastuctureStarburst Contributions:
+# 1. Data Infrastucture Starburst Contributions:

   - Starburst Contributiosn & Field Enablement:
     - My work centers on developer and operator efficiency.